 Fantastic project managers stay on top of the expenses with filing systems that work for invoices, quotes, and estimates.
 Get into the habit of using your budgeting software (even if that is just a spreadsheet).

 You can’t manage your project costs until you have a plan for what you are going to spend.
-Read this on how to create a project budget so you can get started.
+Learn how to create a project budget so you can get started.

 The project team might not be working directly for you.
 So, why is team building part of the habits of successful project managers?
 It’s because you need your team to work together effectively and you need the individuals involved in the project to quickly come to a point where they trust each other.
 You get that through building the team.
 Watch out for situations where your team is falling apart.
 Bullying behavior, in particular, is unacceptable.

 The sixth habit of highly successful project managers is that they understand the processes that exist within their sphere of control.
 That means that they know what work procedures need to be followed.
 They don’t waste time trying to work out how to write a business case because they know that there is a procedure for that and they can follow the steps.

 The most successful project managers are not a slave to the process.
 They know when the right thing to do is to follow the process.
 They know when it’s better to tweak it slightly to make the tasks overall easier for everyone.
 An example of that would be to remove the bureaucracy from a small project by tailoring the processes accordingly.

 #7.
 Updating the Schedule

 Project schedules shouldn’t be left to chance.
 The most successful project managers will make it a habit to regularly check their schedules for accuracy and update them.